 Huskers offer class of 2026 quarterback

-The Nebraska Cornhuskers have extended an offer to a class of 2026 quarterback.
-Brady Hart is a four-star prospect from Cocoa High School out of Cocoa, Florida.
+The Nebraska Cornhuskers have extended a scholarship to a class of 2026 quarterback.
+Michael Clayton is a four-star prospect for Seminole High School out of Sanford, Florida.

-The quarterback had an impressive sophomore season as the varsity starter.
-He appeared in 15 games and threw for 3,759 yards, 41 touchdowns, and 11 interceptions.

-Hart is currently ranked as the seventh-best quarterback in the class of 2026 and the 15th-ranked player in the state of Florida.
-He holds multiple Power Four scholarship offers but is currently viewed as leaning toward the Clemson Tigers or the Notre Dame Fighting Irish.

-No word on Nebraska’s level of involvement in Hart’s recruiting process, but it is something to keep an eye on moving forward.
+As a sophomore, he led Edgewater High to an 11-1 record.
+Clayton finished the season throwing for 1,902 yards with 18 touchdowns and nine interceptions.

+The Cornhuskers are the fourth Big Ten school to offer the quarterback a scholarship this month.
+He’s also received offers from the Iowa Hawkeyes, the Michigan State Spartans, and the Maryland Terrapins.

-#AGTG Blessed to receive an OFFER to the University of Nebraska!! @_CoachGThomas @Adam_DiMichele @CoachMattRhule @Cocoa_Schneider @CocoaFootball pic.twitter.com/mdycYTXqOL
+#AGTG Blessed to receive a D1 offer from the University of Nebraska @HuskerFootball @_CoachGThomas @CoachMattRhule @Coach_Satt @Adam_DiMichele @BokeyFootball @CoachHoun @CoachGator1 @DraftAcademy_ @baylintrujillo @patohara17 #GBR #WhatsNExt pic.twitter.com/JR1tLtBI1i

 Contact/Follow us @CornhuskersWire on X, and like our page on Facebook to follow ongoing coverage of Nebraska news, notes, and opinions.